TRANSPORTATION INVESTMENT AND URBAN GROWTH

 LINK 21 - san francisco BART new transbay rail crossing

-Link21 is a program of projects that will transform the passenger rail network in the Northern California Megaregion.
-LEG is developing a demand and forecasting system using REMI model to assess potential travel demand and land use scenarios.
-The analysis will support the development and evaluation of alternatives for a new transbay rail crossing.
+Link 21 is a program that will transform the passenger rail network in the Northern California Megaregion.
+LEG applied the REMI model to assess the economic impact of alternative transbay rail crossings, covering construction, operations and travel efficiency impacts.

 CLIENT: SAN FRANCISCO BAY AREA RAPID TRANSIT DISTRICT (BART)